shuozhixu/MaterLett_2025/README.md

 ## GSFE

-Calculate the GSFE at 0 K. The atomsk script, `build_gsfe.sh`, which is used to build the atomistic structure for the GSFE calculations, as well as the corresponding LAMMPS input file, `lmp_gsfe.in`, can be found in the `gsfe/` directory in this GitHub repository.
+Calculate the GSFE at 0 K. The atomsk script used to build the atomistic structure for the GSFE calculations as well as the corresponding LAMMPS input file, `lmp_gsfe.in`, can be found in the `gsfe/` directory in this GitHub repository.

-Calculations follow two previous GitHub repositories, led by [Romero](https://github.com/shuozhixu/FLAM2020-GSFE) and [Mubassira](https://github.com/shuozhixu/Modelling_2024), respectively.
-Consider the randomness of elements.
+Calculations follow [a previous GitHub repository](https://github.com/shuozhixu/Modelling_2024).
+20 GSFE curves are calculated due to the randomness of elements.

 ## LSR

-Calculate the LSR of both edge and screw dislocations at 0 K. The atomsk scripts that are used to build the atomistic structures, as well as the LAMMPS input files for the LSR calculations, can be found in the `lsr/` directory in this GitHub repository.
+Calculate the LSR of both edge and screw dislocations at 0 K. The atomsk scripts that are used to build the atomistic structures as well as the LAMMPS input files for the LSR calculations, can be found in the `lsr/` directory in this GitHub repository.

 Calculations follow [a previous GitHub repository](https://github.com/shuozhixu/FLAM2020-LSR) and [its associated paper](http://dx.doi.org/10.1016/j.ijplas.2021.103157).
-Consider the randomness of elements.
+20 LSR are calculated for an edge and a screw dislocation, respectively, due to the randomness of elements.

 ## Dislocation/obstacle interactions